 When you are involved in a workplace accident, your first step should always be to seek medical attention.
 You should do this even if you do not believe you were hurt.

 Tell your doctor about your accident and be sure to follow your physician’s orders.
 Report the injury to your employer as soon as possible.

 You are required to report your injury to your employer within 90 days of the accident (or of when you learned of your injury).
 If you can, put the report in writing so you can keep a copy for your records.

 Either your employer or the company’s workers’ compensation insurer is required to file a report with the state of New Jersey within 21 days of your notice of injury.
 An employer will conduct its investigation into your accident to determine whether to accept or deny your workers’ compensation claim.

 You will likely want to consult an attorney as soon as possible in your case.
 You may need assistance if an employer has not filed a report or has denied your claim and you need to request a hearing.

 According to the New Jersey Department of Labor and Workforce Development, New Jersey had 92,200 nonfatal occupational injuries and illnesses in 2017.
 The Bureau of Labor Statistics reported 101 fatal occupational injuries in New Jersey in 2016.

 Did you sustain serious injuries on the job or was your loved one killed in a workplace accident in Pennington or a surrounding area of New Jersey?
-Are you have difficulty obtaining benefits after filing a workers’ compensation claim.
+Are you having difficulty obtaining benefits after filing a workers’ compensation claim?
 Do not wait to contact a skilled workers’ compensation lawyer.